 - Weak glass bakeware can shatter from sudden temperature changes.

 - Not broiler-safe (unless it’s the third option).

 - Some glass contains lead (tinted/ decorated glass & leaded crystal).
 So, avoid both with food use.

 Pyrex Non-Toxic Baking Pan Set (2-Piece)

-- Comfortable & easy-to-carry handles, so you don’t share tonight’s dinner with the floor.
+- Easy-to-carry handles, so you don’t share tonight’s dinner with the floor.

-- Safety features: Accidents still happen.
-If soda-lime tempered glass breaks from shock, it tends to lack sharp edges – good news if you have children or pets.
+- Safety features: While soda-lime tempered glass isn’t as shock-resistant as borosilicate, it often lacks sharp edges if it breaks… Good news if you have children or pets.